-Important Update: The Marriage and Family Counseling degree has been discontinued and a Marriage and Family Certificate is now available for Clinical Mental Health Counseling students seeking the MFT credential to add to their Professional Counseling (PC) license.
+Important Update: The Marriage and Family Counseling degree has been discontinued and a Marriage and Family Certificate is now available for Clinical Mental Health Counseling students seeking additional preparation in copuples and family therapy.

 On this page:

 This certificate is available to Clinical Mental Health Counseling Students seeking additional training in couples and family therapy.
-Students are prepared to provide family, couple, individual and group therapy.
+Students are prepared to provide family, couples, individual and group therapy utilizing a systemic perspective.
 This preparation includes an extensive study of systems theory and the systemic perspective of how to view, interpret, and intervene with problems associated with marriage and family life.
-This degree prepares students for work as a both a professional and marriage and family counselor.
+This certificate, along with your degree in clinical mental health counseling, prepares students for work as a professional counselor who treats couples and families.

 Certificate Director: Stephen Fortson, Ed.D.
 PCC-S